Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 * **Color**: Not changeable / (green)
 * **Growth Onset Delay Range (frames)** (`delays`): `0-Inf` (default `0`)

-Notes: Growth halts if the the goal is trapped between/underneath other objects.
+Note: Growth halts if the the goal is trapped between/underneath other objects.
 Maximum size is `5` .
 Initial valence can be set with a float passed to the `initialValues` parameter, and valence can be set with a float passed to the `finalValues` parameter.

 ### Episode-Ending Shrink Goal